calebboyd/xbin/README.md

 ### Use Cases

 - Services written on Node.js
-	- winsw on Windows
+	- winsw on Windows (save it as a resource!)
 	- systemv or systemd on Linux
 - Ship and update runtimes at will!

 ### LICENSE